 Just as I will seek to do everything possible to protect your privacy, please respect my privacy and contact me only in the ways I have provided you on the syllabus.
 In other words, do not contact me at home.
 You are welcome to contact me at work, through phone, email, stopping by my office during office hours, or setting up an appointment with me outside of office hours should there be a time conflict.

 1. Written work format: All written work is expected to be typed and stapled (do not use paperclips; fancy folders are unnecessary).
+If you are delivering an oral presentation, you need to turn in a typed outline.
 Correct spelling, grammar, punctuation, and structure are expected.
 Do not use cover sheets (save a tree); instead, please provide all pertinent information in the top left corner of the first page.
 For example:

 Other than the identifying information, all work should be double-spaced (unless otherwise indicated), and in 12 font with normal (1 inch) margins (unless you are writing in UNI MA thesis format).
 Do not put extra spaces between paragraphs.

 2. Work expectations: UNI Academic Regulations make clear: "Students must adhere to each faculty member’s policies regarding attendance and make-up work."
 Even when students have reasonable cause to miss class, "Students are still responsible for demonstrating achievement of course learning goals, even when absences are necessary or reasonable."